Solving today's problems

 Efficiency

-We send so much data now that efficiency is critical, but switching to binary means giving up the ease of text formats.
+We send so much data these days that efficiency is critical, but switching to binary means giving up the ease of text formats.

 Concise Encoding gives you ease and efficiency with its 1:1 compatible text and binary formats.